 Our ancestors relied on fire for light, warmth and cooking.
 Today at the flick of a switch, turn of a knob or the push of a button we have instant power.
 This is possible because of the electric current.
 Do you know what is current?
 In this article, let us learn and find how electric current has revolutionised modern day living.
 It is one of the important discoveries that helped us transform our way of living.
-From the time we wake up till the time we sleep in the night, our life is dependent on electricity.
+From the time we wake up till the time we sleep at night, our life is dependent on electricity.
 From the basic bread toaster, baking oven to the commonly used television all require electric current to operate.
 The most common device, mobile phones use the electric current to charge the battery for the operation.
 Besides playing a major part at home, electricity also plays an important role in industries, transportation and communication.
-In this article, let us learn more about what is current, the important resource that we are highly dependent on.
+In this article, let us learn to define electric current, know what is current, the important resource that we are highly dependent on.

 Defining Electric Current